Explore your mortgage options

 There are many government-backed options for financing a home, including:

-Once you have a loan in mind, you can move forward in the buying process.
+Once you have a loan in mind, you can move forward with the buying process.

-Like you would with any other home purchase, get the foreclosed house inspected and appraised before you move too far into the buying process.
+Like any other home purchase, it’s important to get a foreclosed home inspected and appraised before you move ahead with the buying process.
 (Remember, if you’re buying at an auction, you likely won’t have the option of getting the home inspected or appraised.)

-After the appraisal and inspection, review the reports.
-Ask yourself if the noted repairs work for your budget and if it’s still worthwhile to buy the home.
-If everything looks good, double-check to make sure you have the funds you’ll need to buy the home and make any needed repairs.
+After reviewing the inspection and appraisal reports, ask yourself if the necessary repairs fit within your budget and if it’s still worthwhile to buy the home.
+If everything looks good, double-check to make sure you have the funds to close on the home and make needed repairs.

-Once the appraisal and inspection are completed and you’ve decided to buy, you’ll continue the closing process with your lender.
+Once the appraisal and inspection are complete and you’ve decided to buy, you’ll continue the closing process with your lender.
 How long does it take to close on a house?
 That depends on the situation, but you can expect a foreclosure to take a little longer than a typical sale.

 Buy Low and Aim for Low Risk